> back to the Women’s Divorce Retreat Description

 Please read the terms and conditions before booking.
 By making a booking you confirm that you accept these terms and conditions.

-As you may know, I host Camino de Santiago walking and writing retreats, and I’m also a proud member of the Wordweavers writing group here in the southwest of France.
-At one of our gatherings—held, with admirable dramatic flair, on Friday the 13th of February 2026—I shared the story below.
-This is the story of … - Not All Who Wander Are Willing (featuring the Camino de Santiago)
+As you may know, I host Camino de Santiago walking and writing retreats and belong to a delightfully creative band of scribblers called the Wordweavers in the southwest of France writing group, and at one of our meetings, held on Friday the 13th of February 2026, which felt appropriately theatrical—I read the story you’re about …